Skip to main content

 We Can Get Your HVAC System In Peak Condition for Every Season

-If you’re asking yourself how to prep your HVAC for fall, call HomeX Plumbing & Rooter at (714) 426-9207 and we’ll help you get started.
+If you’re asking yourself how to prep your HVAC for fall, call Kahuna Comfort Plumbing, Heating, & Air at (714) 426-9207, and we’ll help you get started.
 From seasonal maintenance to upgrades and installations, we’re here to help Anaheim, California, homeowners keep away the cold.

 Green Plumbing Solutions: Eco-Friendly Options for Your Home